rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 In addition to the general SSH configuration mentioned for in this section, some additional configuration can be done for SCP.

 When a Script is executed on a remote node, it is copied over via SCP first, and then executed.
-In addition to the SSH connection properties, these node attributes can be configured for SCP:
+In addition to the SSH connection properties, some attributes can be configured.
+See [File Copier destination directory](node-execution-plugins.html#file-copier-destination-directory).

-* `file-copy-destination-dir`: The directory on the remote node to copy the script file to before executing it.
-The default value is `C:/WINDOWS/TEMP/` on Windows nodes, and `/tmp` for other nodes.
-* `osFamily`: specify "windows" for windows nodes.

 ###  Authentication types